-Srikalahasti Temple also popular as ‘Dakshina Kailasam’ in Andhra Pradesh is one of the most famous Shiva temples and is close to the Lord Balaji temple.
+Srikalahasti Temple also popular as ‘Dakshina Kailasam’ is located in the Chittoor district in Andhra Pradesh.
+It is one of the most famous Shiva temples and is close to the Lord Balaji Temple.
 It is counted among one of the ‘Pancha Bhoota Stalams’ that celebrate Lord Shiva as the personification of the primary elements.
 Rahu Ketu Pooja is most famously performed here.